-On this course you will focus on 3D development and learn up-to-date techniques from lecturers who are industry professionals.
+You will be supported with workshops, lectures and seminars that introduce you to a range of topics around 3D development.
 What you learn will be assessed through a variety of means including coursework that is created with 3D software, presentations and writing a series of reflective journals.

 What are the course entry requirements?

 A typical offer will require a UCAS tariff score of: 32 - 56

 Applicants who do not meet the minimum requirements for the 3-year undergraduate programme, or those who do not feel fully prepared for a Level 4 course, will be considered for the 4-year programme including a Foundation Year.
 If you wish to enquire further, please send your query along with any academic evidence or references to firstname.lastname@example.org

 Find out more about our General Entry Requirements.